The role of enforcement action uncertainty on tax compliance: Evidence from three experiments

 Date Written: February 2, 2022

-In this study, we first present a large natural field experiment that tested messages aimed at increasing tax compliance.
-We find that the main drivers of changes in compliance are messages describing the monitoring and enforcement behavior of the tax collector.
-A second natural field experiment built on the results of the first experiment to further investigate what kinds of costs resulting from tax collector oversight are salient to taxpayers.
-Specific time and cognitive incentives did not significantly increase payment rates, whereas stating non-specific costs of inaction did.
-Additional analyses suggest the increase in compliance is likely due to a 'fill in the blank’ effect in which taxpayers assume the consequence is a fine.
-Interestingly, specifically stating maximum fine or jailtime consequences have the largest effect in a laboratory setting but only if the consequences are interpreted as realistic.
-Overall, our study reinforces that tax authorities can use short messages to increase tax compliance; the estimated accelerated revenue from the two field studies amounts to £9.9m.
+In this study, we first present a large field experiment to investigate the nature of costs resulting from tax collector oversight that are salient to taxpayers.
+Messages pertaining to specific time and cognitive incentives do not significantly increase payment rates, whereas stating non-specific costs of inaction does.
+Further analysis suggests the increase in compliance is likely due to rational taxpayers 'filling in the blank’ – an effect in which taxpayers likely assume the consequence is an average-sized fine when subject to uncertain enforcement actions.
+Specifically stating maximum fine or jailtime consequences have the largest effect in a laboratory setting but only if the consequences are interpreted as realistic.
+Overall, our study reinforces that tax authorities can use short messages to increase tax compliance.
+Moreover, our results may be useful to regulators that cannot commit to punishments ex-ante as our study shows tax messages need not necessarily be detailed and specific.

-Keywords: taxation, compliance, behavioral economics, natural field experiment, accounting
+Keywords: taxation, compliance, accounting, behavioral economics, natural field experiment

 JEL Classification: C93, D03, H26